harvester/harvesterhci.io/docs/authentication.md

 ---
 sidebar_position: 30
+keywords:
+  - Harvester
+  - harvester
+  - Rancher
+  - rancher
+  - Rancher Harverster
+  - rancher harverster
+  - Harvester Authentication
+  - Authentication
 ---

 # Authentication

 > Available as of v0.2.0

 With ISO installation mode, user will be prompted to set the password for the default `admin` user on the first-time login.

 ![auth](/img/first-log-in.png)

 The Harvester login page is shown below:

 ![auth](/img/authentication.png)

 ## Developer Mode

 In `developer mode`, which is intended only for development and testing purposes, more authentication modes are configurable using the environment variable `HARVESTER_AUTHENTICATION_MODE`.

 By default, the Harvester Dashboard uses the `local auth` mode for authentication.
 The default username and password is `admin/password`.